aio-libs/aiohttp/docs/testing.rst

    :param app_or_server: :class:`BaseTestServer` instance for making
                          client requests to it.

-                         In order to pass a :class:`aiohttp.web.Application`
+                         In order to pass an :class:`aiohttp.web.Application`
                          you need to convert it first to :class:`TestServer` first with ``TestServer(app)``.